ytani01/pi0servo/.serena/memories/task_completion_workflow.md

-`Tasks.md` is created and managed by AI.
+1. Check for `Tasks.md`.
-Tasks are executed sequentially from `Tasks.md`.
+2. If it exists, execute tasks and mark them as done.
-After each code change: linting, test creation/update/execution.
+3. If not, read `ToDo.md`, create `Tasks.md`, and ask for user confirmation.
-Upon completion of all tasks in `Tasks.md`: report to user, prompt user to update `ToDo.md`, then run `uv run rename_task.py` to rename `Tasks.md` to `yyyymmdd-HHMM-Tasks-done.md` and move it to `archives/`.
+4. After all tasks in `Tasks.md` are done, report to the user and run `uv run rename_task.py`.